dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 #### Figuring out what to release

-For side-by-side, we only need to identify a single commit which is easier than SDK branches, for which we need to identify a commit per each band where also the commits of the non-1xx band reference the intermediate packages of the 1xx band commit.
+For side-by-side, we only need to identify a single commit which is easier than SDK branches, for which we need to identify a commit per each band where also the commits of the non-1xx band reference the build output packages of the 1xx band commit.

 #### Compiling the binary release